 Is it safe to say that this was the fragrance uniform of mall teens everywhere?
 It wasn’t just the allowance-friendly price tag that made this iconic spritz so ubiquitous—the soapy-floral combo of freesia, orange blossom and musk actually smelled good, and oh-so-grown up.

-While Gap has discontinued the scent on and off over the past several years, it appears that you can still snag a bottle from Walmart.
+Gap has discontinued the scent on and off over the past several years.
 Looking for a modern update?
-Diptyque’s Olene ($140) has that same “clean” floral scent profile.
+Diptyque’s Olene ($150) has that same “clean” floral scent profile.